PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 Results
 -------

-So we are ready to get results for three keywords in Germany's debates on migration and integration ("Zuwanderung", "Asyl", "Islam").
+So, we are ready to get results for three keywords in Germany's debates on migration and integration ("Zuwanderung", "Asyl", "Islam").
 Although word clouds are always very illustrative, I prefer Cleveland dot plots as a simlple visualisation, as they convey information in a very intuitive manner.

 **Zuwanderung**